 - Healthiest way to prepare eggs for dogs

 Another interesting question with a surprising answer.

-It’s true that your husky can actually eat eggshells.
-But it’s best that they don’t.
+Technically, your husky can eat eggshells… But it’s not recommended.
 Eggshells may cause your husky an upset stomach, and it’s just not a necessary item for them to be eating.